iamyounix/myzshconf/README.md

     }
     ```

-4. After done, to Menubar -  `File` / `Save` at current settings tab.
+4. After done, navigate to the Menubar - `File` and `Save` current settings.

 ## Results